-You'll graduate with practical bioengineering skills, including simulation and modelling, alongside highly developed research and problem solving skills.
+You'll have skills in [practical bioengineering], alongside highly developed research and problem solving skills.
 As a University of Portsmouth graduate, you'll also be eligible to continue professional membership with engineering professional bodies, giving you access to their resources, expert networks and ongoing seminars.

 Graduates of this course might go on to roles such as: